Alejoss/Vivere-Stays/backend/EMAIL_INTEGRATION_SETUP.md

 ### 3. Postmark Template Setup

+**⚠️ CRITICAL**: Templates must be created in Postmark before sending emails.
+The application will fail with error code 1101 if templates are missing.

 In your Postmark server, you need to:

 1. **Create the Layout**:
+   - Go to Postmark Server → Templates → Layouts
+   - Click "Add layout"
    - Use the HTML from `frontend/client/public/email/vivere-stays-email-layout.html`
-   - Name it "Vivere Stays Layout"
+   - Name it exactly: **"Vivere Stays Layout"**
+   - Save the layout

 2. **Create Email Verification Template**:
+   - Go to Postmark Server → Templates
+   - Click "Add template"
+   - Choose "With layout" and select your "Vivere Stays Layout"
    - Use the HTML from `frontend/client/public/email/email-verification-template.html`
-   - Associate with the Vivere Stays Layout
-   - Set template alias: `email-verification`
+   - **Set template alias exactly**: `email-verification` (case-sensitive)
    - Set subject: "Verify your email address - Vivere Stays"
+   - Save and activate the template

+3. **Verify Template Creation**:
+   - After creating the template, verify it appears in your Postmark Templates list
+   - The alias should show as `email-verification`
+   - Make sure the template is Active (not Draft)

 ## API Endpoints